Cemre Baysel: Early life

 She graduated from the Painting Department of Buca Işılay Saygın Fine Arts High School.
-She studyied in the Art Teacher Department of Ege University.
+She studied in the Art Teacher Department of Ege University.

 Career

-At the age of fifteen, she made her television debut with a supporting role in comedy series Yeşil Deniz.
+At the age of fifteen, she made her television debut with a supporting role in the comedy series Yeşil Deniz.
 The series came back with a new season in 2023.
-She wasn't cast in the new season.
+She wasn't recast in the new season.

 She subsequently appeared in crime series İsimsizler in 2017 before being cast in the historical drama series Payitaht: Abdülhamid as Firuze.
 She rose to prominence through her supporting role in Elimi Bırakma between 2018 and 2019.

 In 2020, she was cast in her first leading role in the series Sol Yanım with Emre Bey who co-star of Elimi Bırakma.
-In 2021, she was cast as the lead female in the romantic comedy series Baht Oyunu opposite Aytaç Şaşmaz.
+In 2021, she was cast as the lead in the romantic comedy series Baht Oyunu with Aytaç Şaşmaz as co-lead.
 Baysel and Şaşmaz started dating while shooting the series.
 She starred in the series Senden Daha Güzel, in which she plays the female lead character.

-She joined BluTV's detective series "Bozkır".
-With İlhan Şen, she played in movie "Aşk Filmi" and crime series Ramo for twice.
+She joined BluTV's detective series Bozkır.
+With İlhan Şen, she acted in the movie Aşk Filmi and the crime series Ramo twice.

 She was awarded as the Shining Star at the Golden Butterfly Awards in 2021.
-In 2022, she became the face of Seçil Store, Citroën Turkey, and La Roche Posay.
+In 2022, she became the face of Seçil Store, Citroën Turkey, and La Roche-Posay.